 - Summary – What’s the Best Pasta Machine for Polymer Clay?

-Imperia is a brand name, and like many brands they do have several models of pasta machine.
+Imperia is a brand name, and like many brands, they do have several models of pasta machines.
 There is a machine (the Titania) with integrated cutters and there are larger, professional models of a very different design.
-But today I’m talking about the basic “Imperia Pasta Machine” that you’ll see available on many kitchen supply shops.
+But today I’m talking about the basic “Imperia Pasta Machine” that you’ll see available in many kitchen supply shops.
 I’ve seen this same machine advertised for prices ranging from $37 to $90, and it is often bundled with the motor for an even more expensive package deal.
 I purchased the one in this article for $37 from Amazon quite recently, but I see now that the price has gone up to $45.

 Imperia Pasta Machine

 The general design of the Imperia is similar to the Atlas (crank on the right, thickness dial on the left), but the details are quite different.
 This is not a clone of the Atlas.
-Like the Atlas, the Imperia is heavy-duty and well made with no rough or sharp edges.
+Like the Atlas, the Imperia is heavy-duty and well-made with no rough or sharp edges.
 It is also made in Italy.
 Unlike the Atlas Wellness, the Imperia doesn’t come in fancy colors and is a very nice, shiny chrome.
 The Imperia arrives packaged with the cutter and sheet feeder attachments and includes a wooden-handled crank and an all-metal C-clamp.

-This steel rollers of the Imperia pasta machine are 5 1/2″ (140 mm) long.
+The steel rollers of the Imperia pasta machine are 5 1/2″ (140 mm) long.
 They have a slightly brushed surface that does work to keep the clay sheets from sticking too much.

 The crank handle fits into a hole on the side of the Imperia but unlike all other brands I’ve seen, the slot it fits into is plastic.
 There is a metal reinforcement, and I don’t think that it is going to strip out.
 But the presence of plastic here surprised me.
 And when I took the machine apart to see how it worked, I found that the gear mechanisms are also plastic.
 Now that doesn’t mean it’s weak, necessarily.
 There are plenty of strong plastics out there.
 But this is the one worry I do have about this machine.